akm/gitguard-rails/README.md

 `gitguard-rails` supports to avoid mixing human code and generated code in a git commit.

+If there is/are change(s) to be commit, `gitguard-rails` stops the command before you run command which generates something.

 ## Installation

 Add this line to your application's Gemfile: